 Speedgolf is a faster, more athletic format of golf, where players can play a full 18 holes in under 80 minutes, or nine holes in under 40 minutes by jogging between shots.

-The emerging format, which has been backed by golf’s national governing body England Golf, challenges participants to balance running pace with the ability to quickly and accurately play shots to get the lowest score possible.
+The emerging format of speedgolf, which has been backed by golf’s national governing body England Golf, challenges participants to balance running pace with the ability to quickly and accurately play shots to get the lowest score possible.

 The aim is to achieve the lowest possible sum of shots combined with the time taken to run the golf course.
-This combined total gives you a Speedgolf Score.
-Shooting a round of 90 in a time of 70 minutes and 21 seconds would give you a Speedgolf score of 160:21.
+This combined total gives you a score.
+Shooting a round of 90 in a time of 70 minutes and 21 seconds would give you a score of 160:21.

 Speedgolf is new in the UK, but territories across the globe are emerging as interest in the sport gains momentum.
-British Speedgolf, along with other international Speedgolf communities, operates the same principal rules as devised by Speedgolf International.
+British Speedgolf, along with other international Speedgolf communities, operates the same principal rules.

 Europe’s leading golf retailer, American Golf, is supporting British Speedgolf in a bid to help grow participation in golf through new, exciting formats that appeal to a wider audience.